LambdaSharp/LambdaSharpTool/Docs/ModuleFile.md

 <dt><tt>Properties</tt></dt>
 <dd>
 The <tt>Properties</tt> section specifies additional options that can be specified for a managed resource.
+This section is copied verbatim into the CloudFormation template and can use <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html">CloudFormation intrinsic functions</a> for referencing other resources.

 The <tt>Properties</tt> section cannot be specified for referenced resources.
 For a list of all additional options, see <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html">AWS Resource Types Reference</a>.

 <i>Required</i>: No